Erik Duval

 Erik Duval (11 September 1965 – 12 March 2016) was a Belgian computer scientist.
 Duval chaired the informatics section of the computer science department of the Katholieke Universiteit Leuven, where he also chaired the research unit on human-computer interaction.
-His research was situated in the long-standing quest to augment the human intellect.
+His research tried to augment the human intellect.

 Life and career

 Duval served on the executive committee of the Society for Learning Analytics Research (SoLAR), as a fellow of the AACE, as a member of ACM, and the IEEE computer society, on the Editorial Review Board and the Executive Advisory Board of the International Journal on E-Learning, as an associate editor of the IEEE Transactions on Learning Technologies (TLT), on the board of editors of the Journal of Universal Computer Science, and as a member of the informatics section of the Academia Europaea.

 Duval co-founded and contributed to Aristo Music Technology (2000) and Atmire (2006).

 In the last stages of his research career, Duval and his team were focused on: